Distributed Manufacturing Jet Engine

 Additive Manufacturing, Metal 3D Printing, CFD Analysis, ANSYS, Fusion 360, CF Turbo, Turbomachinery Design, Heat Treatment, Precision Machining, Propulsion Systems, Mechanical Engineering, Distributed Manufacturing

 This project represents a significant innovation in small-scale jet engine manufacturing, developed in collaboration with Alex Boniske and Kagame Rama Munroe at Duke University.
-Our goal was to create an accessible, producible turbojet engine that leverages modern additive manufacturing to overcome traditional barriers in engine production.
+Designed for UAVs and single-use missiles, this metal 3D-printed turbojet aims to democratize access to propulsion technology through distributed manufacturing.

-The fundamental innovation lies in our manufacturing approach: by utilizing metal 3D printing for critical components, we reduced the part count from approximately 50 pieces to just 10 major components.
-This dramatic simplification enables distributed manufacturing - anyone with access to metal 3D printing can produce these engines with minimal machining requirements.
+The fundamental innovation lies in our manufacturing approach.
+By utilizing metal 3D printing for critical components, we reduced the part count from approximately 50 pieces to just 10 major components.
+This dramatic simplification enables distributed manufacturing, allowing anyone with access to metal 3D printing to produce these engines with minimal machining requirements.

 Technical 2D engineering drawings